Teradata/developer-resources/docs/resources/azure-requirements.md

 -  Azure account requirements

     - Rights ***(Permissions?)*** to create Azure resources.
 Make sure the account deploying AI Unlimited has sufficient permissions to [create the roles](/docs/advanced/roles-and-policies/prod-azure-create-custom-role.md).

-    - Owner permissions on the Azure subscription that you would like to use.

 - Networking requirements